 Earl was a true pioneer in healthcare.– Omar Ishrak

 Bakken turned a childhood fascination with electricity into Medtronic, the world’s largest medical device company.
 Along with brother-in-law Palmer J. Hermundslie, Bakken founded the company, which grew from a struggling operation in a Minneapolis garage to a multinational medical technology corporation.
-In the late 1950’s, Bakken developed the first external, wearable, battery-powered, transistorized heart pacemaker, and commercialized the first implantable pacemaker in 1960.
+In the late 1950’s, Bakken developed the first external, wearable, battery-powered, transistorised heart pacemaker, and commercialised the first implantable pacemaker in 1960.
 Medtronic grew rapidly from there; today its medical products and devices improve the lives of two people every second.

 And it all started because young Earl Bakken was fascinated by Frankenstein.

 I had an uncle who was an electrician, and he kept telling my mother, ‘you’ve got to stop that child from playing with that electricity, he’s going to kill himself.– Earl Bakken

 In the early 1930’s, at age eight, Bakken and his friends regularly attended Saturday matinee movies at the Heights Theatre in Columbia Heights, Minn., not far from the present day operational headquarters of Medtronic.

 He remembered being captivated by actor Colin Clive’s portrayal of the mad scientist.
 “What intrigued me the most, as I sat through the movie again and again,” Bakken later recalled, “was the creative spark of Dr. Frankenstein’s electricity.
 Through the power of his wildly flashing laboratory apparatus, the doctor restored life to the un-living.”

 By age 9, Bakken’s fascination with electricity led to a phone system stretching across the street to a friend’s house.
 Later, among his many childhood inventions, he built a radio from a crystal set and a five-foot-tall robot that could blink and speak.